YASHASHI12/RazorpayCloneNew/README.md

 # Getting Started
 To run the website locally, you can follow these steps:

-- Clone the repository to your local machine: git clone https://github.com/Karanchaudhary350/razorpay-clone.git
+- Clone the repository to your local machine: git clone https://github.com/YASHASHI12/razorpay-clone.git
 - Open the index.html file in your web browser
 - Modify the HTML and CSS files as needed to customize the website

 # Credits
-The website design and content is based on the official Razorpay website (https://razorpay.com/), with some modifications to fit the scope of this project.
+The website design and content is based on the official Razorpay website, with some modifications to fit the scope of this project.
 The Tailwind CSS framework is used for styling and layout, with some custom CSS added for additional features.

 # License
 This project is licensed under the MIT License - see the LICENSE file for details.